marcoradocchia/beerec-variants/README.md

 - `iter_variants_as_str` returning an iterator over string representations of the `enum` variants;
 - `iter_variants_as_abbr_str` returning an iterator over abbreviated string representations of the `enum` variants.

+It also generates a `Display` implementation based on the value returned by the `as_str` method.

 # Variant attributes

 The `Variants` macro exposes the following variant attributes: